Water Conservation & Drought Information

-There are three stages of drought defined in the Cloverdale Municipal Code.
-Stage 1 is a Community Cooperation Method of water conservation.
-The code enforcement procedures will only be applied to those customers that blatantly waste water.
 For customers already conserving, the City thanks you and asks that you continue to save water and look for additional ways to reduce water use further.
-If the target savings are not achieved, the City may enact Stage 2 or 3 Mandatory Reductions.
+If the target savings are not achieved, the City may enact Stage 2 or greater Mandatory Reductions.

-Requires a 25% reduction in water usage by all residents and businesses.
-Waste of water is prohibited.
-Water leaks must be repaired within 72-hours.
+Requires a 15% reduction in water usage by all residents and businesses.
+Stage 2 is a Moderate Shortage requiring mandatory reduction of water use.
+Waste of water is prohibited but individual water usage is not monitored.
+Customer water leaks must be repaired within 72-hours.
 Excessive uses of water will receive notification from the City.
-Persistent and willful violations can result in suspension of water service.
+The city shall implement a water shortage surcharge on water usage charges for each customer.